jrief/django-websocket-redis/README.md

 Release History
 ---------------
+* 0.2.0 - Using WS4REDIS_... in Django settings
+* 0.2.0 - Persiting messages, allowing server reboots and client reconnections
 * 0.1.2 - fixed: Can use publish to websocket without subscribing
 * 0.1.1 - instead of CLI monkey patching, explicitly patch the redis.connection.socket using gevent.socket
 * 0.1.0 - initial revision